INTRODUCTION TO THE NATIONAL PLANNING POLICY FRAMEWORK – NPPF

 - Making effective use of land

-- Achieving well-designed places
+- Achieving well-designed and beautiful places

 - Protecting Green Belt land